amitkalawat/podcastgenerator/README.md

 # Podcast Generator

+## why?

+find and research viable and scalable OSS alternatives to proprietary TTS models and getting them working with Bedrock and AWS.
+Work in progress repo.

 Generate natural-sounding conversational podcasts from any web content using AI dialogue generation and advanced text-to-speech models.

 ## 🌟 Features